johnwhitington/more-ocaml-exercises/exercises/PDF/writingq3/README.txt

-Chapter 16, Question 1
+Chapter 14, Question 3
 ======================

-The executable is "text", the top level is "text.top".
+The executable is "compressed", the top level is "compressed.top".

-Upon running either, the file "text.pdf" is produced.
+Upon running either, the files "compressed.pdf" and "compressed-ccitt.pdf" are is produced.